crusoebirkhead/cv-project/README.md

-# cv-application
-First project using React.
-Utilizing components, state, and props.
+First Create React App, CV-Application creator that updates live on input, focus on using components, state, and props